NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __ospackages__: A list of packages to install.
 The default is an empty list.

+- __powertools__: Boolean flag to specify whether to enable the PowerTools repository.
+The default is False.
+This parameter is only recognized if the CentOS version is 8.x.

 - __repositories__: A list of yum repositories to add.
 The default is an empty list.